-SAPFM has the potential to be (and has been) viewed as an "elitist" organization.
+Training SAPFM has the potential to be (and has been) viewed as an "elitist" organization.
 But in fact, it is a source of training.
 A place were people of all skill levels can go to learn and grow.

-SAPFM members really have access to a huge pool of knowledge and talent in the people who give presentations and classes throughout the country.
-So in addition to everything else in the works, our chapter also plans to continue the tradition of having guest presenters and teachers come to our training facility and provide more advanced presentations and workshops.
-As these are organized they will be placed on our calendar under the "Activities" tab.
+Guest Presentations and Workshops SAPFM members have access to an amazing pool of knowledge and talent in the people who give presentations and training throughout the country.
+So in addition to everything else in the works, our chapter will continue the tradition of having guest presenters and teachers come and provide more advanced presentations and workshops.
+As these are organized they will be placed on our calendar under the "News & Activities" tab.